 |SEE ALSO: Guidelines & Training Tips for Customer Service Agents|

 Confidence is Key

 A caller has only a person’s tone of voice and helpful attitude on which to base their opinion over the phone.
 A tone that displays confidence will have an advantage over a weak tone.
 Furthermore, a confident tone commands attention, gets interrupted less often, and is more likely to be considered a leader.

 At Dexcomm, we like to call this controlling the call.
 Rather than talking over the caller or allowing the conversation to ramble aimlessly, the agent is trained to capture the essential information of the call and get that information to the correct party.
 This is important when you are relying on a call answering service to extend the professionalism of the business that you have worked hard to build.

-*Editor's Note: This post was originally published in April 2017, but has been completely revamped and updated for accuracy and comprehensiveness by Marina Prestenbach.
+Editor's Note: This post was originally published in April 2017, but has been updated for accuracy and comprehensiveness by Marina Prestenbach.